SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 We can now run this just as easily as before either using ``twistd``.

-When writing a driver, the keys or paths which are used to create timeseries and collections inside of a driver only need to be unique within that driver, not the whole sMAP source because the keys are combined with the driver's UUID to generate their full identifier.
+When writing a driver, paths should be relative to a root path ("/") and not include any other path components; the full path is created by combining the attachment point from the config file (``/instrument0``) with the paths supplied in the driver (``/sensor0``), so the full path of this sensor is ``/instrument0/sensor0``.
+Paths used to create timeseries and collections inside of a driver only need to be unique within that driver, not the whole sMAP source because the keys are combined with the driver's UUID to generate their full identifier.